 The 8/3 ratio works well in this release.
 I like it quite a bit and usually I'm not big on the "reds."
 Longrow peat is kind of thick and oily when compared with other peated whiskies.
 Some peat works better with fructose wood casks than others.
-Longrow peat isn't the best with sherry and wine, IMO.
-I think Lagavulin is perhaps the best in that capacity but it isn't usually overdone in batches such as the Distillery Exclusives, which have the advantage of 15 years in the wood.
+Longrow peat isn't the best with port and wine, IMO.
+It's better with sherry.
+I think Lagavulin is perhaps the best with sherry but it isn't usually overdone in batches such as the Distillery Exclusives, which have the advantage of 15 years in the wood.
 Then again, the ABV is about three percent too low in those 43% just doesn't have enough power.
 46% is much better.

 In fact, I would like to see Springbank experiment with putting a nice rechar oak barrel into their batches of this size to help offset the overpowering sweetness of such fructose-laden cask wood from Oloroso or PX.
 In this case, the former.